-The OIG found general compliance with requirements for credentialing, privileging, and FPPEs.
-However, the OIG identified the following deficiencies in the OPPE process.
+The OIG found general compliance with requirements for credentialing, privileging, and Ongoing Professional Practice Evaluations.
+However, the OIG identified deficiencies with initiation of Focused Professional Practice Evaluations and completion of professional practice evaluations by providers with similar training and privileges.

-Ongoing Professional Practice Evaluations
+Focused Professional Practice Evaluations